alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <h5> Vodafone </h5>

-This is also a good option.
-You get 2.4GB for 15€.
+This is also a good option since it works on the Renningen campus.
+You can have 2GB Data with unlimited texting for 10€ a month.
+When your 2GB of 'High Speed Data', you'll still be able to access 'low speed data (E)'.

 <h2 id="work_environment"> 3.
 Bosch Work Environment </h2>